Stand Strong

 "Stand Strong" is a song by Nigerian singer Davido.
 It was released on 13 May 2022, through Davido Music Worldwide and Sony Music Entertainment UK.
-"Stand Strong" was written by Davido and The Samples, a member of the American gospel group Sunday Service Choir, and produced by Pheelz.
+"Stand Strong" was written by Davido and the Samples, a member of the American gospel group Sunday Service Choir, and produced by Pheelz.
 The music video was released on 25 May 2022.
 The song peaked at number 6 on TurnTable Top 50 chart, and reached number 9 on both the Billboard U.S. Afrobeats Songs chart and UK Afrobeats Singles chart.

 Background

 Davido and Pheelz served as the executive producers of "Stand Strong".
-Pheelz handled the beat production, with the help of Jason White, who is the choir director of The Sample, handled the choir vocal production, with Bankulli, who is an A&R, overseeing the Samples vocal production.
+Pheelz handled the beat production, with the help of Jason White, who is the choir director of the Samples, handled the choir vocal production, with Bankulli, who is an A&R, overseeing the Samples vocal production.
 Davido released "Stand Strong" on 13 May 2022, as the lead single from his next studio album.